What’s a Gemba Walk?

 The Gemba’s just “a physical place where something is happening.”

-Well, it means one thing—for you to understand what’s going on in your company, you need to get out of your chair.
+What does Going to the Gemba mean for a Lean Leader?
+It means one thing—for you to understand what’s going on in your company, you need to get out of your chair.
 Certainly it’s that simple.

 If you’re doing the old 1980’s, Six-Sigma thing where you’re gathering a bunch of data and doing spreadsheets at your desk all day—that’s just not going to work.
-That’s not how we get Lean engrained into our company.
+That’s not how we get Lean ingrained into our company.
 Therefore, that’s not how we get our people engaged in process improvement.

 So, you’ve got to get away from your desk, every day and spend a lot of time with your people where the work is happening at the Gemba.
 Consequently, here’s how to make Gemba part of your daily life: